Redrot/redrot.github.io/_posts/2026-08-18-aiexperiements.md

 I leave you with the writing from my former professors Jon Jacobsen, [In Praise of Acoustic Mathematics](https://link.springer.com/article/10.1007/s00283-026-10512-7), and Francis Su, [A Meditation on Mathematical Joy](https://francissu.substack.com/p/a-meditation-on-mathematical-joy).

 - sam

+Edit: After more consideration, as well as reading a few thoughtful posts from [Tasmin Chu](https://substack.com/home/post/p-210388733), [Max Weinreich](https://arxiv.org/abs/2608.02859), [Simon Hayward](https://proofsandprompts.com/2026/08/13/on-the-brutal-mathematics-of-slop/), and receiving some slight shaming from [Vadim Lebovici](https://proofsandprompts.com/2026/08/17/how-dare-you/), I have decided that the experiemnt has gone on long enough, and will be ceasing all generative AI use.
+(One exception, my course homework uses Edfinity's AI grader, which apparently is its own internal model.
+However, this is now out of my control.)